-You've sent a tracked message and not all the recipients on the distribution list have received it.
+You've sent a measured message and not all the recipients on the distribution list have received it.
 You may also notice contacts missing in the metrics report.
 This usually requires a Support ticket so we can expand your list and see where the discrepancy is.
 However, there are a few tasks you can do first before contacting support:

 - If you are using a list from Exchange, clear your Global Address List (GAL).
 If you begin typing in a list in the To: field and it appears automatically, click the X button to clear it.
 You should always add your distribution lists by clicking the To: field and adding it from Global Address book, rather than typing it and using the auto-fill.

 - Make sure your contacts were not deleted.
-If you delete a contact from one list, you will be presented with a window asking if you want to delete all contacts and associated tracking.
+If you delete a contact from one list, you will be presented with a window asking if you want to delete all contacts and associated measurement.
 If you or a colleague chose YES, the contact will be deleted from ALL mailing lists.